1923k/High-School-Management-System-PHP/README.md

 Please access the project documentation below:

 # Project Developer Details
-* Names     : Kefuoe Sole
+- Names     : Kefuoe Sole
-* Student at: Botho University
+- Student at: Botho University
+- Major     : BSc in Computing (Software Engineering & Network and Infrastructure Management)

 # Technologies used in this Wep App
 - HTML